MicrosoftDocs/PowerShell-Docs/reference/5.0/CimCmdlets/Get-CimAssociatedInstance.md

 ```

 ## DESCRIPTION
-The Get-CimAssociatedInstance cmdlet retrieves the CIM instances connected to a specific CIM instance, called the source instance, by an association.
+The Get-CimAssociatedInstance cmdlet retrieves the CIM instances connected to a specific CIM
+instance, called the source instance, by an association.

-In an association, each CIM instance has a named role and the same CIM instance can participate in an association in different roles.
+In an association, each CIM instance has a named role and the same CIM instance can participate in
+an association in different roles.

 If the InputObject parameter is not specified, the cmdlet works in one of the following ways:

---If neither the ComputerName parameter nor the CimSession parameter is specified, then this cmdlet works on local Windows Management Instrumentation (WMI) using a Component Object Model (COM) session.
+- If neither the ComputerName parameter nor the CimSession parameter is specified, then this cmdlet
+  works on local Windows Management Instrumentation (WMI) using a Component Object Model (COM)
+  session.
---If either the ComputerName parameter or the CimSession parameter is specified, then this cmdlet works against the CIM server specified by either the ComputerName parameter or the CimSession parameter.
+- If either the ComputerName parameter or the CimSession parameter is specified, then this cmdlet
+  works against the CIM server specified by either the ComputerName parameter or the CimSession
+  parameter.

 ## EXAMPLES